EastLYD/simple-find-human/README.md

 # simple-find-human
-use kinect to detect human and move to him
+Use kinect to detect human and move close to him

 Firstly,detect the human body with caffemodel.